AnushaSN/Platform-Engineer-Fourthline-task/README.md

 1. aws-cli
 2. Terraform
 3. git
+4. docker
+5. kubectl
+6. helm

 Steps to follow to check/replicate the solution setup:

 Task1: Creating an EKS cluster

+1. install git if not present using:https://git-scm.com/downloads

+2. install docker if not present using: https://docs.docker.com/engine/install/

+3. install kubectl if not present:

-1. clone this repo to your local
+4. clone this repo to your local

-2. setup aws-cli if not already present using: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+5. setup aws-cli if not already present using: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+6. install helm if not present:

-3. add there configuration details after aws-cli setup at the prompt:
+7. add there configuration details after aws-cli setup at the prompt:
    configuration:

    AWS Access Key ID [None]: YOUR_AWS_ACCESS_KEY_ID